QuentinNivon/Step-by-Step_Refactoring/README.md

 Server setup
 =============================================

-* Go to the ``TOOL'' folder
+* Go to the ``TOOL'' folder.
-* Run the ``npm install'' command to install all the necessary node modules
+* Run the ``npm install'' command to install all the necessary node modules.
-* Go to the ``src'' folder
+* Go to the ``src'' folder.
-* Run the ``npx nodemon main.js'' command to start the server
+* Run the ``npx nodemon main.js'' command to start the server.
-* In case of errors, fix them
+* In case of errors, fix them.
-* The server should now [be running locally on port 3003](http://localhost:3003)
+* The server should now [be running locally on port 3003](http://localhost:3003).

 Tool usage
 =============================================

-* The user must first upload the process, and optionally its dependencies and the global information of the system
+* The user must first upload the process, and optionally its dependencies and the global information of the system.
   * BPMN file: Each task of the BPMN process must have a name, a duration, and the list of required resources, with the following syntax: ``name (duration) <1 resource_1, 3 resource_2, ...>''.
 Examples can be found in the "EXAMPLES" folder of this project.